alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/coporate-information/equality-diversity.md

 Do not use it for guidance or general information about equality and diversity.

-If you create an equality and diversity page, a link to it will appear automatically in the ‘Corporate information’ section on your organisation and ‘About us’ pages.
+If you create an equality and diversity page, a link to it will appear automatically in the 'Corporate information' section on your organisation and 'About us' pages.

 {% include 'reusable-content/corporate-info-style-tone.md' %}